-How to Configure the Shipping Rates in WooCommerce Multi-Carrier Shipping Plugin
+How to Set Shipping Rates in WooCommerce using Multi-Carrier Shipping Plugin?

 You can notice that when the first item goes into the Cart, the returned shipping cost is $74.92.
-When we go to the Multi-Carrier settings page and then define the discount the price goes down to $64.92.
-This way a store owner can give any value in order to increase or decrease the shipping cost.
+When we go to the plugin settings page and then define the discount the price goes down to $64.92.
+This is a great way to give any value in order to increase or decrease the shipping price.

 In the latter part of the video, we had added $20 to another product in order to increase the shipping cost.
 Then the shipping rate equals the sum of the shipping cost, the total discount, and the added value as well.
 After the above steps, the final shipping value turned out to be $166.38.

-In our example, we are providing a $30 flat rate for the products under the T-Shirts category.
-When an item under this product category is selected then the Cart/Checkout page will show the Flat Rate option.
+In our example, we have provided a flat rate of $30 for the products under the ‘T-Shirts’ category.
+When an item under this product category is selected then the Cart/Checkout page will show the pre-defined Flat Rate shipping method.

 However, when there is a non-flat rate item along with the above item in the Cart then the scenario changes.
 Since both the products belong to the same Method Group, the total shipping cost would come as the sum of both.

-Consider the following image that shows the Cart page containing two products.
+Consider the following image that shows the Cart page containing two different products.